scharlton2/solver_dev_manual/source/04/02_02_gridgendef_gridgencond.rst

 ------------------------------------

 Define grid generating conditions.
-Grid generating conditions are defined in "GridGeneratingCondition" element in a grid generating program definition file.
+Grid generating conditions are defined in \\"GridGeneratingCondition\\" element in a grid generating program definition file.
 Add description of grid generating condition to the grid generating program definition file you created in :ref:`gridgendef_create_basic_info`, and overwrite it.